codermdshakil/car-rental/README.md

 # Car Rental

-My website live Link [Car Rental](https://carrental1.netlify.app/).
+My website Live Link : [Car Rental](https://carrental1.netlify.app/).

 ## Description About this Car Rental Website -
-- This is a Car Review website.
+- This is a Car Review website .
-- In this website I'm used HTML5, CSS3, Bootstrap5, JavaScript and JavaScript library React
+- In this website I'm used HTML5, CSS3, Bootstrap5, JavaScript and JavaScript library React.
 - In this website for icon I'm used FontAwsome icons.
 - To make DeahBoard Chart I'm used Rechart.
 - In this website to make DeshBoard I'm used: 1)Line Charts, 2) Area Chart,  3) Bar Chart,  4) Pie Chart these charts.